cyberbotics/webots-doc/automobile/road-segments.md

 - `textureScale`: Defines the length (in meter) of the road texture.
 - `pavementTexture`: Defines the texture to be used for the sidewalk.
 - `bottomTexture`: Defines the texture to be used for the bottom of the road.
 - `turnLanesForward`: Defines painted arrows before the end of the lanes using the same format as the OSM "turn:lanes:forward" key (e.g. "through|left;through|none").
+Please refer to the corresponding OSM tag: http://wiki.openstreetmap.org/wiki/Key:turn.
 - `turnLanesBackward`: Idem for the OSM "turn:lanes:backward" key.
 - `roadBoundingObject`: Defines whether the road should have a bounding object.
 - `rightBorderBoundingObject`: Defines whether the right sidewalk should have a